Chemical Safety

 High Hazard Chemical Registration

-At Tufts University all highly reactive and toxic chemicals must be registered with Tufts Environmental Health and Safety
+At Tufts University all highly reactive and toxic chemicals must be registered with Tufts Lab Safety.

 Personal Protective Equipment (PPE) Plan